isomerpages/iras-taxacademy/_structured-tax-training/goods-and-services-tax.md

 This course covers the scope of GST, and concepts relating to supply of goods and services, exempt supplies, import and export schemes and GST compliance.

 [Registration Form](https://go.gov.sg/f1tnjh){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/Course Programme GST L1_2-2022.pdf){:target="_blank"}

+Registration is CLOSED for intake 2/2022 (Sep 2022 intake).

 The next intake for this course will be in Feb 2023.
 Registration will be available six to eight weeks prior to the course commencement date.